flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 Flowlist naturally allows to prioritize on all levels of the hierarchy, i.e. to change the item order in all subitem lists.
 So, I prioritize top level categories against each other as well as the minutiae involved in small tasks.

-To quickly order a list by priority and to distinguish multiple ongoing items from the rest, I also set those items in progress.
+To quickly sort a list by priority and to distinguish ongoing items from others, I also set those items in progress.
 Setting an item in progress moves it to the top and changes its icon to a play button:
 <img src="/blog-images/software-development/flowlist/next_action_step.png" style="margin-bottom:-20px">
-Now on the detailed levels, prioritization is less about importance and more about order of execution, and that helps me immensely at keeping track.
+Now, on the mored detailed levels, prioritization is less about importance and more about sequence of execution, and that helps me immensely at keeping track.

 I have quite a few projects or responsibilities that I wanna stay on top of, some as future options, some on hold, some I'm currently dealing with.
-When I get back to a project or task, I need to know exactly where it stands so I can continue working on it right away.
+When I get back to a task or project, I need to know exactly where it stands so I can continue working on it right away.
 I want to know what I did last, what I'll do next and how it will unfold down the road.

-Through hierarchical prioritization, my next action step is well defined at all times and down to whatever level of detail I cared to define it.
+Through hierarchical prioritization, my next action step is always well defined, down to whatever level of detail I cared to define it.

 When moving to a detail list that has no selections, Flowlist selects the top-most item.
-So I just hit the right arrow key repeatedly to dive deeper into my next action step.
+So I just keep hitting the **→** key to dive deeper into my next action step.
 Right now, the items in this chain read like this:

-> Home → Projects → Software → Flowlist → Post-Release Action Steps → Basic Marketing → Blog Post → Formulate 1st Draft
+> Home → Projects → Software → Flowlist → Post-Release Action Steps → Basic Publishing → Blog Post → Formulate 1st Draft

-I can't think of another task manager that either allows that kind of depth or exhibits that conceptual simplicity, much less both.
+I can't think of another task manager that either allows that kind of depth or exhibits that conceptual simplicity, let alone one that does both.

 ### 3.5.
 Creativity

-Maybe where I get the most value out of Flowlist is in how it supports my thought process.
+The side of Flowlist that feels most  valuable to me is how it supports my thought process.
 I capture what I think, and I think by editing what I captured.
-As my thoughts, ideas and projects evolve over time, so does their manifestation in Flowlist.
+As my thoughts, ideas and projects evolve, so do their manifestations in Flowlist.
 A note might grow into a project, a big challenge might dissolve into nothing, two formerly unrelated tasks might merge.

-I do that day by day, but also in realtime, moment by moment.
+I do that day by day but also in realtime, moment by moment.
 Thinking and editing have become one.
 This was possible because editing in Flowlist is fast and includes the hierarchical relation between items.

 Say I just added a subtask to a task in a project.
-Now I come across a hint on the internet that will help me accomplish the subtask, so I want to add the hint as a description to the subtask.
+Now, a web page provided a hint that will help me accomplish the subtask, so I want to add the hint as a description to the subtask.
 I copy the related text from the web page, switch to Flowlist, navigate **into** my empty subtask and press **⌘V**.
-The lines in the copied text will be inserted as distinct subitems into my subtask item.
+The lines in the copied text will be inserted as distinct items into my subtask item.

 Like writing in general, Flowlist is a great way for me to sort out, structure and delineate my thoughts, developing them into apps, blog posts, design concepts, strategies and so on.
 In that sense, Flowlist is already a creative writing tool.

 ## 4. What Flowlist Will Become

 Put on shades, the future is bright.
 The current version 1.0.7 isn't even the beginning.
-I have many things planned, ranging from beautification of the UI over little features for more consistency and convenience up to extensions that will vastly expand what one can possibly do with Flowlist.
+I have many things planned, ranging from interface beautification over little features for more consistency and convenience up to extensions that will vastly expand what one can possibly do with Flowlist.

 <img src="/blog-images/software-development/flowlist/shades.png" style="max-width:128px">